 The business ethics I practice are driven by my passion to offer services and information that supports the advancement of positive aging and positive aging experiences.
 My efforts to help create positive mindsets about aging are directly tied to what I perceive to be the overarching purpose of a CSA, and that is to offer the most honest and transparent advice and services I can.
 I do this through a clear understanding of the rules that guide CSAs and an understanding of my responsibilities to uphold them.
 I offer education and resources that help aging adults determine their path and help their decision-making more be informed, self-driven and ethical—which is, after all, the goal of a CSA.

-I visit various Senior communities and either meet one-on-one with residents or host community chats where everyone participates in a group discussion on a particular topic.
+I visit various Senior communities and either meet one-on-one with residents or host community chats where everyone participates in a group discussion on various aspects of dementia and its strategy of care.

 Caregiving Requires a Community!

 Caregiving can be a very lonely profession because it’s wrapped in client protections, personal pride, and mutual respect.
 Also, thoughts, trends, and touch points have changed in Caregiving.
-Number One issue remains communication between all parties.
+Number One issue remains continuum of care and communication between all parties.

 Caregiver’s Forum Board